 ARTICLE 9 – LABOR-MANAGEMENT RELATIONS

-Section 9.1 Representatives of the Union, not to exceed five (5) in number including at least one (1) representative of each shift, and representatives of the Employer, shall meet at least quarterly at mutually agreed upon times for up to two (2) hours to discuss matters of mutual concern relating to the interpretation, application, or administration of this Agreement and existing work rules which affect the members of the bargaining unit.
+Section 9.1 Representatives of the Union, not to exceed five (5) in number including at least one (1) representative of each shift provided that there are no more than two (2) employees from any shift, and representatives of the Employer, shall meet at least quarterly at mutually agreed upon times for up to two (2) hours to discuss matters of mutual concern relating to the interpretation, application, or administration of this Agreement and existing work rules which affect the members of the bargaining unit.
 Each party shall prepare and submit an agenda to the other party one (1) week prior to the scheduled meeting.

 Section 9.2 Meetings shall be scheduled during normal working hours on the Employer’s premises and the City shall pay up to three (3) Union representatives their normal rate of pay if they are currently on their regularly assigned shift.